ibm-cloud-docs/codeengine/cmd_defs.md

 **Example**

 This example displays the system event information for a specified instance of an app.
-Use the `app get` command to displays details about your app, including the running instances of the app.
+Use the **`app get`** command to display details about your app, including the running instances of the app.

 ```sh
 ibmcloud ce application events --instance myapp-li17x-1-deployment-69fd57bcb6-sr9tl